Our live-in care services

 There are huge advantages:

-- They can stay in an atmosphere they know, surrounded by their possessions and memories.
+- Clients can stay in an atmosphere they know, surrounded by their possessions and memories

 - Contact with local friends and neighbours is uninterrupted.